 Today, we’re going over the three most classic ways to tie your scarf!
 These are not the weirdly twisty, intricate methods that you’ll see on Pinterest (I don’t care to master those.
 Who has the time?) so in this post, I’m just covering the ways I like to wear scarves in, you know, REAL LIFE.

 Knowing how to wear your basics several different ways can make the biggest difference in feeling confident about your closet for not just every day, but for travel, too!
 (Scarves, for example, can be a great way to spice up, say, a carry-on capsule wardrobe!)

-So, read on for my first tutorial–three ways to wear your classic scarf.
-Plus, make sure to read through to the end where I’m rounding up my 21 current favorite classic (and affordable) scarves of the moment!
+So, read on for three classic ways to wear your scarf.
+Plus, make sure to read through to the end where I’m rounding up my favorite classic (and affordable) scarves of the moment!

 How to wear a scarf:

 There are just about as many ways to wear a scarf as there ARE scarves in the world.
 Sometimes it can be a bit overwhelming–but really, all you need to know are these three methods, which work with any average winter scarf–whether that’s a long, skinny scarf, or a chunky blanket scarf!
 (If you’re looking for ways to style a square neck scarf–that method is right over here!)